tarockey/azure-debug-relay/README.md

 Remote Server example (in `samples/simple_demo/remote_server_demo.py`) assumes that Azure Relay credentials will are passes via `.azrelay.json` file in the current directory or via environment variables.
 Therefore, you have 2 options:

-**Option 1**: Create `.azrelay.json` file in your workspace directory or whatever directory will be "current", and set 2 variables:
+**Option 1**: Create `.azrelay.json` file in your workspace directory root or whatever directory will be "current", and set 2 variables:

 1. `AZRELAY_CONNECTION_STRING` to your **Connection String**.